alan-turing-institute/data-safe-haven/docs/software-package-whitelist-policy.md

 ## Policy

-- For each supported programming language, three software package lists will be maintained:
+- For each supported programming language, three package lists will be maintained:
-  - a whitelist of packages that are available from the mirrors deployed in Tier 3 secure environments
+  - a whitelist of packages that are available from the package mirrors deployed in Tier 3 secure environments
-  - a core list of broadly useful packages from the whitelist that are also included in the DSVM image
+  - a core list of broadly useful packages from the whitelist that are included in the DSVM image
-  - a blacklist of packages (with specific version numbers) that have been specifically rejected due to known security vulnerabilities or other issues.
+  - where applicable, a blacklist of packages (with specific version numbers) that have been specifically rejected due to known security vulnerabilities or other issues.

-- Users may request to add packages to the whitelist via the procedure described below.
-In the interests of improving researcher productivity, the aim will be to accommodate such requests, provided there are no outweighing security concerns associated with the package or its dependencies.
+- Users may request to add packages to the whitelist via the [procedure described below](#Package-request--review-procedure).
+In the interests of improving researcher productivity the aim will be to accommodate such requests, provided there are no outweighing security concerns associated with the package or its dependencies.

-- Requests will be reviewed by a Turing safe haven administrator.
-When deciding whether to accept or reject a request the reviewer will take into account:
+- Requests will be reviewed by a safe haven administrator.
+When deciding whether to accept or reject a request, the reviewer will take into account:
   - information provided by the user when making the request
   - package author/contributor identities
-  - the existing package/version blacklist
+  - any existing package/version blacklist
   - relevant data on the package *and* its full dependency tree including:
     - download statistics (recent and longer-term, current and previous versions)
     - publicly-accessible CVE databases (listing Common Vulnerabilities and Exposures)

 - If approved, a requested package will be added to the Tier 3 package whitelist making it available to all future SRE deployments via the package mirror (as long as it remains on the whitelist).

-- New additions to the whitelist will be judged against the criteria for inclusion in the DSVM image (below) and, where appropriate, also added to that list.
+- New additions to the whitelist will be judged against the [criteria](Criteria-for-inclusion-in-the-DSVM-image) for inclusion in the DSVM image and, where appropriate, also added to that list.

 - The DSVM image will be updated every month to ensure that changes to the image package list are propagated to new safe haven deployments.

 ### Criteria for inclusion in the DSVM image

-Whitelisted packages that are considered broadly useful to a cross section of researchers will be included in the DSVM image.
+Whitelisted software that is considered broadly useful to a cross section of researchers will be included in the DSVM image.

 To meet this condition, a package should:
  - implement at least one generic (i.e. not domain-specific) statistical algorithm or method, or